 Once the InAir 5000 has been added to your home’s network you can playback music from virtually any Apple or Airplay compatible device.
 Airplay in my experience can be a bit finicky, as it’s known for dropping the signal and occasionally interpreting playback with the occasional network hiccup.
-As with all Airplay devices there is a slight delay between the source device and the receiving speaker, so in terms of responsiveness the InAir 5000 is on par with other Airplay compatible speakers.
-However, unlike one of iHome’s latest Airplay speaker, the iW1, that I reviewed last year, which suffered from a fair bit of dropped music, the InAir 5000 very rarely dropped the audio signal and was able to hold onto my router’s network info without the need to re-enter the password or select the router’s SSID.
+As with all Airplay devices, there is a slight delay between the source device and the receiving speaker, so in terms of responsiveness, the InAir 5000 is on par with other Airplay compatible speakers.
+However, unlike one of iHome’s latest Airplay speakers, the iW1, that I reviewed last year, which suffered from a fair bit of dropped music, the InAir 5000 very rarely dropped the audio signal and was able to hold onto my router’s network info without the need to re-enter the password or select the router’s SSID.